rektplorer64/ITCS208-P2_Moogle/README.md

 # ITCS208 - Project 2 - Moogle
 A student project.
-Mahidol University, Faculty of ICT: ITCS 208 – Object Oriented Programming.
+Mahidol University, Faculty of ICT: `ITCS208 – Object Oriented Programming`.
 2017

 This program is designed to work in training model in Movie/Film domain.
 This program can calculate similarity scores by providing a dataset in CSV files.
 When inputted and trained, the program can give out results which similar to the given parameters...